Ballad of a White Cow: Cast

+Production

+Ballad of a White Cow drama film co-directed by Behtash Sanaeeha and Maryam Moqadam, and co-written by Sanaeeha, Moqadam, and Mehrdad Kouroshniya.

 Release

+The film had its worldwide premiere at the 38th Fajr Film Festival.

 On February 11, 2021, Berlinale announced that the film would have its worldwide premiere at the 71st Berlin International Film Festival in the Berlinale Competition section, in March 2021.

+The film was released as Le pardon in France (Forgiveness).